Vincent-Therrien/image-registration/README.md

     > mkdir -p build && cd build
   ```

-  To enable cross compilation for the ARM platform, open file
+  To enable cross-compilation for the ARM platform, open file
   "opencv-4.5.1/platforms/linux/arm-gnueabi.toolchain.cmake" and add the
   following lines::